 These lemon and blueberry muffins are light and airy, packed full of delicious fruit and topped with a fragrant cinnamon crunch.

 These lemon and blueberry muffins are so quick to put together.
-Bursting with juicy plump fruit and a hit of lemon they make a great option for packed lunches, for when friends stop by or pack them on a picnic.
+Bursting with juicy plump fruit and a hit of lemon they make them a great option for packed lunches, for when friends stop by or pack them on a picnic.
 I’ll often make a quick batch for a weekend lunch.

 Table of Contents

 These muffins come together fast.
 Turn the oven on and grease or line the muffin tins, you’ll be ready to go by the time the oven has heated up.